ppvan/firefox-startpage/README.md

 This is simple startpage made by me, inspired by bento startpage :D.

+## What's in this fork ?

+I use golang embeded feature to create a single binary.

+Added a small service and some command to deploy with systemd.

 ## What in this startpage ?

 Features ?